sdairs/vue3-fastapi-oath2-jwt-demo/README.md

 `~/vue3-fastapi-oath2-jwt-demo/backend $ uvicorn main:app --reload --port 8080`

-This command would server your backend on `http://localhost:8080`.
+This command would serve your backend on `http://localhost:8080`.
 You can add `--host 0.0.0.0` if you want to serve it on your network.

 ## Frontend UI